BAFurtado/PolicySpace2/README.md

 4. Exogenous growth of firms
 5. Marriage procedures have been added to the model
 6. Better support for plot formats
+7. House prices (offer) are included into wealth and updated every month

 #### How do I get set up?